dhleong/pepper-mint/README.md

 #### mint.createTransaction(args)

-Create a new cache transaction.
+Create a new cash transaction.

 NB: There is currently very little arg validation, and the server seems to silently reject issues, too :(